secrethub/secrethub-go/README.md

 ### Prerequisites

-In order to use the Go client library, you need a __SecretHub account__.
-You can do this by following the first instructions [here](https://secrethub.io/docs/getting-started/) (*Installing the CLI* and *signing up for a SecretHub account*).
+In order to use the SecretHub Go client library, you need an account on __SecretHub__.
+You can create a free account by [signing up through the CLI](https://secrethub.io/docs/getting-started/).

 ### Installation